 Machu Picchu / Cuzco

 After breakfast at the hotel, depart for Machu Picchu on the Vistadome train.
 Lunch will be served at the Sanctuary Lodge in Machu Picchu.
 Tour the exceptionally preserved buildings and mysterious passageways underlying the city.
-Then, enjoy welcoming aperitifs, dinner, and an excellent selection of wines while relaxing on the Orient Express Hiram Bingham back to Cuzco for an evening of local music, dancing, and Pisco sours.
+Then, enjoy welcoming aperitifs, dinner, and an excellent selection of wines while relaxing on the Belmond Hiram Bingham back to Cuzco for an evening of local music, dancing, and Pisco sours.
 Overnight at Hotel Monasterio in Cuzco.

 After breakfast at the hotel, enjoy a scenic tour at the Coricancha, also known as the “Temple of the Sun,” before touring the Sacsayhuamán fortress and the Cathedral, one of the most splendid Spanish colonial churches in America, housing about 400 works of art.
 Lunch is served at Limo Restaurant, with dinner being served at the hotel Monasterio.